[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 Web and Email protection

-You must add the Web and Email protection configuration to system settings for Web and Email protection to function.
-If the Web and Email protection configuration is missing after the ESET Endpoint Security installation, users will receive "ESET Endpoint Security" Would Like to Filter Network Content.
+You must add the Web and Email protection configuration to the system settings for Web and Email protection to function.
+If the Web and Email protection configuration is missing after the ESET Endpoint Security for macOS installation, users will receive the "ESET Endpoint Security Would Like to Filter Network Content" notification.

-Web Access Protection configuration is removed after uninstalling ESET Endpoint Security.
-If you need to uninstall and reinstall ESET Endpoint Security, you must redeploy the Web and Email protection configuration to the target computer.
+Web Access Protection configuration is removed after uninstalling ESET Endpoint Security for macOS.
+To uninstall and reinstall ESET Endpoint Security for macOS, you must redeploy the Web and Email protection configuration to the target computer.

 In the General section, fill in the following: